hans/hans.github.com/_posts/2016-08-16-solving-language.md

 a map of artificial intelligence research, this sort of thing would be labeled with a big "THERE BE DRAGONS."
 I frankly think we spar too seldom with dragons at present in this field.
 Hill-climbing is unfortunately highly rewarded even in cases where the marginal return has long gone to near zero.
-(See MNIST.)

 Besides, this setting seems extremely fertile for new language problems that we haven't really seriously considered yet.
 I'll end this post with a simple